Estimating Treatment Effects Under Bounded Heterogeneity: Sensitivity analysis and empirical illustrations

 which omits the interactions between $d_{it}$ and cohort and relative-time indicators.
 Analogous to the short regression in the unconfoundedness setting, as argued in \cite{double_fe} and \cite{goodman2021difference}, the ``static'' specification~\eqref{eq:static TWFE} implicitly assumes constant effects across cohorts and over time (i.e., $C = 0$).
 When the effects indeed vary, the ``static'' specification~\eqref{eq:static TWFE} can be severely biased for a class of reasonable estimands due to negative weighting of $\tau_{e,\ell}$ for large $\ell$.

 One reasonable estimand in this setting is the average effect over treated cohorts (ATT), defined as

 where $\mathbb{P}_n$ denotes empirical frequencies.
-To recover this estimand, we can reparametrize~\eqref{eq:saturated TWFE} as the ``long'' regression
+That is, the ATT is a weighted average of the cohort-by-event-time effects $\tau_{e,t-e}$, where the weights reflect the empirical distribution of treated observations across cohort-time cells.
+To recover this estimand, we can reparameterize~\eqref{eq:saturated TWFE} as the ``long'' regression

-where $\tilde{x}_{it}$ collects all but one the re-centered cohort and relative time indicators:
+where $\tilde{x}_{it}$ collects all but one of the re-centered cohort and relative time indicators:

-However, this long regression can be noisy or even infeasible in practice.\footnote{The original framework for bias-variance tradeoff, developed for settings of unconfoundedness, assumes $\tau(\cdot)$ is a linear function of the confounders $x_i$.
-To see how the same framework applies to staggered adoption designs, note that compared to \eqref{eq:dgp_selection}, $\tau(\cdot)$ is now a linear function of group and relative time indicators, rather than the fixed effects that account for confounding.
-Therefore, once $\tilde{x}_{it}$ is redefined appropriately to reflect this structure, the original framework continues to hold. } When few units are treated at a given time, their corresponding DID estimates $\hat{\tau}_{e,t-e}$ are noisy.
+This long regression coincides with the extended TWFE specification from \cite{wooldridge2025twfe}.
+However, this long regression can be noisy or even infeasible in practice.
+Estimation of~\eqref{eq:saturated TWFE} corresponds to aggregating cohort- and time-specific DID estimators $\hat{\tau}_{e,t-e}$ for each $\tau_{e,\ell}$, which can be noisy when few units are treated at a given time.
 Moreover, if all units are treated after time $t$, the required counterfactuals are not identified, similar to a lack of overlap in cross-sectional settings, and the ATT is no longer identified without further assumptions on treatment effect heterogeneity.
 To address this, we impose a bound $C > 0$ on the variance of treatment effect heterogeneity, restricting the deviation of $\tau_{e,t-e}$ from the ATT.
-Under this assumption, we can construct valid confidence intervals using our \texttt{regulaTE} procedure, thereby extending the bias-variance framework to the staggered adoption setting.
+Under this assumption, we can construct valid confidence intervals using our \texttt{regulaTE} procedure, thereby extending the sensitivity analysis to the staggered adoption setting.